-The second type of residential home loans is the FHA insured home loans.
+The second type of residential home loan is the FHA loan.

-- FHA guidelines are a little more lenient; the judgment can remain open after the loan is completed, but only if you have an agreement with the creditor to make regular and timely payments and can document you’ve made your payments as agreed.
+- but only if you have an agreement with the creditor to make regular and timely payments

 - Three months has to be seasoned

-- Though FHA guidelines allow for judgments to remain with an installment plan, banks who fund FHA loans may place stricter lending requirements also known as overlays.
+- Though HUD guidelines allow for judgments to remain with an installment plan, banks who fund FHA loans may place stricter lending requirements also known as overlays

 How Can Borrowers Qualify For FHA Loans With Judgments And Tax Liens

 A civil judgment does not mean that a borrower does not qualify for a mortgage.
 Borrowers can qualify for Mortgage With Judgment And Tax Liens.
-The judgment and tax liens will be addressed and either need to be paid off or you would need a payment plan in place.
-Consumers can also try to get the judgment vacated if they believe they were not properly served ( I will cover vacating a civil judgment on later blogs ).
+The judgment and tax liens will be addressed.
+Either need to be paid off or you would need a payment plan in place.
+Consumers can also try to get the judgment vacated if they believe they were not properly served (I will cover vacating a civil judgment on later blogs).

 Written Payment Agreement With Judgment Creditor

 Another popular question I always run into from borrowers is if they enter into a payment agreement with a judgment creditor and close on their home but after the closing, they no longer pay the judgment creditor, will the borrower be in default of the loan.
-The answer is no. It is up to you whether you want to continue with your payment plan, renegotiating payment terms, try to settle on a certain amount, default on the judgment until the statute of limitations expire, or try to have the judgment vacated.
+The answer is no. It is up to you whether you want to continue with your payment plan, renegotiate payment terms, try to settle on a certain amount, default on the judgment until the statute of limitations expires.
+Or try to have the judgment vacated.
 After closing the loan, it is all up to the borrower on whether they want to be current with the judgment creditor.
-The lender will have no control on what you do with your civil judgment.
+The lender will have no control over what you do with your civil judgment.

 Advice And Tips On Qualifying For Mortgage With Judgment And Tax Liens

 All in all, borrowers with judgments can qualify for a loan if they have a payment agreement set up with the judgment creditor.
-If borrowers know they have a judgment in their credit file, The only way of getting rid of judgment is by filing bankruptcy, settling with judgement creditor, or making a long term payment plan.
-Deleting judgment from credit report will not solve the actual judgment.
-Deleting civil judgment from credit reports might improve scores significantly but will not resolve civil judgment.
-Most civil judgments have a statute of limitation for a period of ten year.
+If borrowers know they have a judgment in their credit file.
+The only way of getting rid of judgment is by filing bankruptcy, settling with the judgment creditor, or making a long-term payment plan.
+Deleting judgment from a credit report will not solve the actual judgment.
+Deleting civil judgment from credit reports might improve scores significantly All lenders will do a third-party national public record search and any public records such as judgments, tax liens, bankruptcy, a foreclosure will show up.
+But will not resolve the civil judgment.
+Most civil judgments have a statute of limitation for a period of ten years.
 The judgment creditor has a right to renew the judgment for another 10 years but most judgment creditors do not renew the judgment.